This topic describes how the Gorouter, the main component in the CF routing tier, routes HTTP traffic within Cloud Foundry Application Runtime.

 $ curl app.example.com -H "X-CF-APP-INSTANCE":"YOUR-APP-GUID:YOUR-INSTANCE-INDEX"

-Applications that require mutual TLS (mTLS) need metadata from client certificates to authorize requests.
-App Cloud supports this use case without bypassing layer-7 load balancers and the Gorouter.
+Apps that require mutual TLS (mTLS) need metadata from client certificates to authorize requests.
+Cloud Foundry supports this use case without bypassing layer-7 load balancers and the Gorouter.

 The HTTP header